- Marte Dalelv says it is a "fantastic feeling" to have her freedom back

 "The decision had nothing to do with the rape allegation, and unfortunately neither Ms. Dalelv nor her attorneys have chosen to contact the company to discuss her employment status."

-The company is owned by Qatari billionaire Wissam Al Mana, who made headlines earlier this year after it was revealed that he has secretly married singer Janet Jackson in 2012.
+The company is owned by Qatari billionaire Wissam Al Mana, who made headlines this year after it was revealed that he secretly married singer Janet Jackson in 2012.

-The United Arab Emirates has been heavily criticized by rights groups, which say it condones sexual violence against women.
+The United Arab Emirates has been heavily criticized by rights groups that say it condones sexual violence against women.
 Human Rights Watch has called its record "shameful," saying it must change the way it handles such cases.